Climate change in Colorado: Denver, Colorado

 The city of Denver has made recent strides to combat the threat of extreme wildfires and precipitation events.
 In the year 1996, a fire burned nearly 12,000 acres around Buffalo Creek, which serves as the main source of the city's water supply.
 Two months following this devastating wildfire, heavy thunderstorms caused flash floods in the burned area, having the effect of washing sediment into the city's reservoir.
 In fact, this event washed more sediment into the reservoir than had accumulated in the 13 years prior.
 Water treatment costs were estimated to be $20 million over the next decade following the event.
 Denver needed a plan to make sure that the city would not be devastated by future wildfire and flash flood events.
 DenverWater and the U.S. Forest Service Rocky Mountain Region are working together to restore more than 40,000 acres of National Forests lands through processes like reforestation, erosion control, and the decommissioning of roads.
 Further, Denver has installed sensors in the reservoirs in order to monitor the quality of the water and quantity of debris or sediment.
-These accomplishments will have the effect of building a more resilient Denver, Colorado towards the impending increase of extreme weather events such as wildfire and flooding.
+According to the EPA this will have the effect of building a more resilient Denver, Colorado towards the impending increase of extreme weather events such as wildfire and flooding.